 Tornados

-tornado can strike out of nowhere, capturing vehicles and entire homes in its punishing cyclone.
+A tornado can strike out of nowhere, capturing vehicles and entire homes in its punishing cyclone.
 Tornado damage is typically covered under a standard homeowners insurance policy through your dwelling, personal property and loss of use coverage.

 Earthquakes